 Bridging the gap between the human rights and communal care of persons affected by MNS Disorders

-Contextual Humane Integrative Therapy (CHIT) is a therapeutic method likely to bridge the chasm between global human rights rhetoric and the communal care of Ghanaian patients who suffers from mental illness and addiction disorders.
+Contextual Humane Integrative Therapy (CHI) is a therapeutic method likely to bridge the chasm between global human rights rhetoric and the communal care of Ghanaian patients who suffers from mental illness and addiction disorders.
 This model together with recovery dynamic, Alcohol Anonymous (AA) and twelve step principles is utilized.

 Holistic approach of care